11 Best ERP Software of 2023 (Systems Ranked & Compared)

 - Third-party Integrations: Widely integrated with several applications, like Outlook, Lync, Sharepoint, Word, among others.

-- Mixed Reality: The software can provide layout (lets you design physical spaces virtually) and remote assistance (collaborate with people through HoloLens).
+- Mixed Reality: The ERP software system can provide layout (lets you design physical spaces virtually) and remote assistance (collaborate with employees through HoloLens).

 - Extensive Marketing: Through its Adobe Marketing Cloud and Dynamics 365, it forms a closed-loop marketing system that enables you to analyze the results of your marketing campaigns.